microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 * User is simulating a security alert on the Kubernetes cluster that will cause Microsoft Defender for Cloud to detect this activity and trigger a security alert.

-## Create Defender extensions instance
+## Create Microsoft Defender for Containers extensions instance

 To create a new extension Instance, we will use the _k8s-extension create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to deploy the Microsoft Defender for Containers extension on your Azure Arc-enabled Kubernetes cluster.